shrpadma2/Food_Sales_Dashboard/README.md

 * Prepare a pivot table to visualize Top 10 customers
 * prepare a pivot table to visualize sales based on delivery person and region
 * prepare a pivot table to visualize month and year wise sales
+* Create slicers with respect to year, region and delivery person